Moderation

 Click photo for full details

-• Carbohydrate-based desserts, such as cakes, cookies, biscuits, donuts, muffins, granola bars, and more
+• Carbohydrate-based desserts such as cakes, cookies, biscuits, donuts, muffins, and granola bars

-• Sugary drinks, including soda, energy drinks, and fruit juice.
+• Sugary drinks, including soda, energy drinks, and fruit juices